project-zeno/prota/accessibility.plan.md

 <!-- 9a1668b6-5c55-4460-bc83-4ae3ba6403c0 2d7a6b1e-e199-4159-87b8-e44c128b29ee -->
 # Accessibility Chat Assist (Android + Expo)

+## 🎉 STATUS: INTEGRATION COMPLETE!

+**All native Android code has been implemented and wired to React Native!**
+- ✅ 5 Kotlin files created (967+ lines)
+- ✅ All configuration files updated
+- ✅ React Native UI fully integrated
+- ✅ Comprehensive documentation created

+**Next step**: Add your Gemini API key and build!
+See `BUILD_AND_TEST.md`

+---

 ## Approach (SIMPLIFIED FOR MVP)

 **The entire flow in 4 steps:**